ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot
 This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
 The bot now supports json files and tavern cards and will change its name and image automatically.
-I plan on adding more features like group chat support, random messages, and the ability to comment on images you share.

 # Blip Image detection added